 Specific licenses are applied for by one of the parties to the transaction and issued on a case-by-case basis.
 A specific license is a written document issued by OFAC authorizing a particular transaction or set of transactions generally limited to a specified time period.
 To receive a specific license, the person or entity who would like to undertake the transaction must submit an application to OFAC.
 If the transaction conforms to OFAC's internal licensing policies and U.S. foreign policy objectives, the license generally is issued.

 ISSUES PRESENTED

-Generally
+ICANN and U.S. Sanctions

 ICANN Contractual Language in RAA Relating to OFAC Licenses

 Applicability of OFAC to Non-US Registrars

 Approval of gTLD Registries

 Application of OFAC Restrictions by Non-US Registrars

 General Licenses